-“One of my earliest childhood memories,” Vincent recalls, “long before I could talk, is of sitting in a pram (baby stroller) and watching the sunshine make patterns of light on the kitchen wall.
+Vincent was born and raised in Kanturk, County Cork, a small town in dairy farming country in southwest Ireland.
+“One of my earliest memories, long before I could talk,” Vincent recalls, “is of sitting in a pram (baby stroller) and watching the sunshine make patterns of light on the kitchen wall.
 I was mesmerized.
-I have always been especially sensitive to light and color.”
+I have always been sensitive to light and color.”

-Born and raised in Kanturk, County Cork, a small town in southwest Ireland, Vincent began painting at age seven, inspired by his mother’s interest in art and the beauty of his natural surroundings.
-After secondary school, he spent five long years working in a factory, during the bleak economic conditions of Ireland in the 1980s.
+Vincent began painting at age seven, inspired by his mother’s interest in art and the beauty of his natural surroundings.
+After secondary school, he spent five years working in a factory, during the bleak economic conditions of Ireland in the 1980s.

 Vincent then turned to painting at age 22 with a fierce commitment, as he says, “to make my living — one way or another — with paint.”
 Leaving his factory job, he studied sign painting and interior decorating at Fás, a trade school in Cork City, Ireland.
-This training, under instructors Noel McKenna and Gerry Fitzgibbon, gave him an understanding of the basics of paint chemistry and the fundamentals of drawing.
+This training, under instructors Noel McKenna and Gerry Fitzgibbon, gave him an understanding of paint chemistry and the fundamentals of drawing.
 In addition to Fás, he sought out one-on-one study with the well-known West Cork sign painter Tomás Tuipéir.
-From this experience, he mastered the old-world skill of painting free-hand letters, Celtic designs, and evocative pictorial signs.
+From these experiences, he mastered the old-world skill of painting free-hand letters, Celtic designs, and evocative pictorial signs.

 Vincent explains, “My background in trade school has given me a hands-on approach rather than a cerebral one.
 Being self-employed has forced me to follow my here-and-now instincts as an artist.
 I take a fearless approach and slap on paint liberally.
 I harness happy accidents.”

 In 1990, with an enormous appetite for learning, Vincent immigrated to Boston to seek out further art training.
 In the Boston area, he studied painting intensively with artist John Kilroy for many years, and later trained in figure drawing with Paul Rahilly at Massachusetts College of Art.
-He attended the Scottsdale Artists School in Arizona on several occasions, studing with Mark Daily and David Leffel.
+He attended the Scottsdale Artists School in Arizona, studying with Mark Daily and David Leffel.
 He has taken workshops with T. Allen Lawson, Kevin MacPherson, Matt Smith, and John Stobart, and he continues to travel widely to pursue workshops and plein air painting events.